Conreality/conreality-wiki/Donations.md

 dust, please consider donating it to the project.
 For logistics, please contact one of the project leads.

+This list may not be up to date, so it is probably best to contact one of the project leads for a more current list.

 #### [BeagleBone Black](http://beagleboard.org/black)

 Available from, e.g.,